eXpServer/expserver.github.io/docs/roadmap/phase-1/index.md

 ![phase-1-overview-filestructure.png](/assets/phase-1-overview/filestructure.png)

 - We will be using a library called `vec` that provides a dynamic array implementation.
-Read about and get the source code for `vec` [here](/guides/references/vec).
+Read about `vec` and get its source code [here](/guides/references/vec).
 - `xps_logger` module provides a function to print log messages for debugging and other purposes.
-Read about and get the source code for `xps_logger` [here](/guides/references/xps_logger).
+Read about `xps_logger` and get its source code [here](/guides/references/xps_logger).
 - From this point onward, the code will be independent of what was done in the previous stage.
-Begin by creating a folder named `src` within `expserver`.
+Begin by creating a folder named `src` within the `expserver` folder.